DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 A type of printer that fire little jets of ink at the page in order to form the characters and graphics.
 One of the commonest forms of printers currently in use and capable of producing high-quality output in black and white and in full colour.-->

 #####Interactivity
+Used to describe the ways in which software accepts and responds to user input.

 #####Interface
 An interface is a connection between two systems.
 It can be hardware or software and may take the form of a plug, cable or socket, or all three.
 For example where a printer or scanner is connected to a computer, it is a hardware interface.
 There are also software interfaces that enable one program to link with another, passing across data and variables.
 The term interface, also known as user interface, also describes the software that is used to enable human beings to communicate with a computer.